-Bill Gassett, one of the top real estate experts in Northbridge Mass, offered up some great tips for getting your home ready for the spring homes selling season.
+Bill Gassett, one of the top real estate experts in Northbridge Mass, offered up some great tips for getting your home ready for the spring home selling season.

 Clean & Declutter When selling your home, you want the buyer to see the home as theirs when they walk through.
 De-personalize the home by removing the family photographs.
 Declutter by packing up anything you don’t need.
 Less is more when selling your home.
 Do a deep cleaning of the entire home.
 Clean the walls, baseboards, carpets, appliances, etc. Make sure to also clean the windows inside and out.
 Buyers look through the windows to see what views they would have.

 Brighten It Up You want your home to feel bright and cheery, not dark and dreary.
-If you have dark painted walls, repaint with light neutral colors to brighten up the space.
-Replace any burnt out light bulbs.
+If you have dark-painted walls, repaint them with light neutral colors to brighten up the space.
+Replace any burnt-out light bulbs.
 Keep the blinds and curtains open to let the light in.
 You may also want to brighten up the place with a splash of Spring color.
 Place some bright yellow daffodils or another spring favorite in vases strategically throughout the home.

 Xavier De Buck, a top-producing Northcliff (Johannesburg) real estate agent with Pam Golding Properties, shares his knowledge and expertise by assisting buyers and sellers in achieving their life-long dreams of owning property.

-As a home seller, there are so many questions which are running through your head: is my house in the best presentable condition?
+As a home seller, there are so many questions that are running through your head: is my house in the best presentable condition?
 Are there any urgent repairs I need to make sure to get done before going onto the market?
-How will I possibly keep this house neat and tidy during the last minute buyer viewings, with my kids running around like crazy?
+How will I possibly keep this house neat and tidy during the last-minute buyer viewings, with my kids running around like crazy?
 Will my nightmare neighbor be a problem during the home selling process?

 Even though all those topics (and more!) are very good ones to keep in mind, there is one major aspect of home selling each and every homeowner needs to seriously pay attention to: how does one go about choosing the right real estate agent?!
 Once you start paying attention to the marketing around you, you’ll notice that agents are everywhere: from the bus stop bench, highway billboard, local magazines, to radio and internet ads!